 Corporate Social Responsibility (CSR) Reporting for Fred.
 Olsen Renewables AS

-Emergency exercises were programmed for all wind farm locations.
+Emergency exercises are programmed for all wind farm locations.
 Such exercises typically entail a rescue or emergency scenario which is played out at site with trainers/observers.
 The emergency response arrangements locally are tested while the exercise may also include control centre and off-site managers for evaluation.
 Plans and arrangements are revised after the exercise is de-briefed.

 A corporate risk register is used to track the priority areas for the business and to take the right assurance and mitigation steps.